Anshh1010/SVM-Parameter-Optimization/README.md

 The final result of our project is a table that shows the accuracy of each of the 10 samples, along with the best SVM parameters that yielded the highest accuracy.
 This table can be used as a reference for future classification problems that require SVM parameter optimization.

+In an extension to the previous project, we've now added the feature of multithreading, that redices the time complexity of the entire operation by almost 50% in the best case.

 ##    Dataset
 ###   Dry Beans